 STICK to it!

-Sarah and Theresa, the experts, both agree you have to be realistic when setting your budgeting goals.
+Sarah and Jackie, the experts, both agree you have to be realistic when setting your budgeting goals.
 If you start to waiver it’s important to not give up.
 Make changes as you need.
 Know that month to month things may change because of life changes.